 A few months back I went grocery shopping with my friend, Angie, and a dietitian, I had to bring along a recipe.
 And this skillet pizza was my recipe.
 I had gotten inspiration for this recipe from Kevin and Amanda's Pepperoni Pizza Pasta.
 Our family is bit more of a supreme pizza family, so I had changed the recipe somewhat to meet our favorite pizza toppings.

 Here is what I discovered by going to three different grocery stores and being forced to by all the ingredients at each store, including the fresh meat, I am spoiled.
 I use ground pork in a lot of dishes.
-I mix my ground beef with ground pork in almost every recipe that calls for ground meat.
-I love my ground pork.
-Grocery stores don’t seem to have the same love.
+It is normal for me to mix my ground beef with ground pork in almost every recipe that calls for ground meat.
+Grocery stores don't seem to have the same love.
 I could only find ground pork at one store.
 ONE.
 Kroger carries my ground pork.
-At Trader Joe’s and Aldi’s i had to improvise.
+At Trader Joe's and Aldi's i had to improvise.
 I bought Italian pork brats at these stores and just removed the ground meat from the casings.
 Not hard, but what a bummer.

 And I am so sorry.
 For the continued use of ground pork in my recipes.
 If you can't find ground pork, buy brats and squeeze the meat out of the casings.
 It works just fine.
 See...

 If you can find just plain ground pork.
 Not sausage.
 Ground pork.
 You can doctor it to have the flavors you like.
 If you can find fresh Italian sausage, you can use that too.
 I like to use the Penzey's spices to help either get breakfast sausage or Italian sausage flavors.
 I add the seasoning at the beginning of the browning process.
 Again, if you buy Italian sausage, no seasoning is needed.